 You had the right to trust that your child was well taken care of in the daycare facility that you selected.
 Any mistake or injury should have been reported promptly to you—if it had to occur at all.
 While you can’t go back and undo the harm that your child has already suffered, you can take action now to protect your child’s future.

-You should not confront the person responsible for your child’s injuries; however, you should promptly remove your child from the daycare and contact the authorities and a daycare injury lawyer for help.
+You should not confront the person responsible for your child’s injuries; however, you should promptly remove your child from the daycare and contact the authorities and daycare injury lawyers for help.

 Your child is too young to take action alone.
 Instead, you must be your child’s voice and fight for your child’s fair recovery of damages.
 If you take action now then your child may be compensated for his: